adityasatuluri/flex-chat/README.md

 ### Environment Variables

-Create a `.env` file in the `server` directory and add the following variables:
+Modify the `.env` file in the `server` directory by changing the following variables:

  - MONGO_URI=your_mongodb_uri
  - JWT_KEY=your_jwt_secret_key